 Cases involving wrong decisions are likely to be rare although it is important that a robust approach is taken to correcting prosecution decisions which have been wrongly taken.

-b) If so, does the case now meet the Full Code Test, including the requirement under paragraph 10 that a prosecution should now be brought in order to maintain confidence in the criminal justice system?
+- If so, should a prosecution now be brought in order to maintain confidence in the criminal justice system?

 Having identified that the case meets the Full Code Test and that the original decision not to prosecute was wrong, the prosecutor must then consider whether a prosecution should be brought in order to maintain public confidence.

 A careful balance must be struck between providing certainty to the public in our decision-making and not allowing wrong decisions to stand.